Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{Fine-Tuned LLM Embedding and LLM Decoder Models}

-We evaluated two approaches for clinical prediction: LLM embedding models that encode the EHR serialization into a fixed-length vector prior to classification, and LLM decoder models that generate text whose token probabilities can be used for classification.
+The main approach evaluated in this paper used LLM embedding models that encode the EHR serialization into a fixed-length vector prior to classification.
+For comparison, we also tested LLM decoder models that generate text whose token probabilities are used for classification.
 We further assessed the effect of fine-tuning for both approaches.

-To this end, we implemented a pipeline for fine-tuning Qwen3-Emb-8B \cite{yang_qwen3_2025, zhang_qwen3_2025} with \ac{lora} adapters \cite{hu_lora_2021} applied to the encoder attention projections and MLP blocks.
-The encoder is wrapped in a lightweight classification head consisting of a dropout layer (dropout rate $0.1$) and a linear projection.
-Inputs are constructed by concatenating the task instruction and the EHR serialization, tokenized with enforced left padding to preserve relative recency, and batched with a custom collator that truncates to \np{4096} tokens.
-The entire model is optimized end-to-end with cross-entropy loss.
-For comparability, both the encoder and decoder variants use the same \ac{lora} hyperparameters ($r=16$, $\alpha=32$, dropout $0.05$).
-Training uses the Hugging Face \texttt{Trainer} with cosine learning-rate decay, early stopping (patience five epochs), gradient checkpointing, and gradient accumulation chosen so that all variants share an effective batch size of $8$.
-The models are trained with mixed precision (BF16), and zero-shot runs ($k=0$) are evaluated without parameter updates to the backbone.
+For comparability, all encoder, decoder, and decoder-\ac{icl} experiments used the same default list-based \ac{ehr} serialization and the same task-specific instructions.
+In contrast to the other experiments, inputs were truncated to \np{4096} tokens due to computational restrictions.